 Refrain from going to the school or calling the school during a crisis, and wait until notified by the school of the directions for picking up your child.

 Do not come to pick up a child when the school has notified you that a precautionary procedure (lockdown, shelter in place, or lock-out) was conducted due to a false report, and you have been notified that classes have resumed.

 Stay accessible to a phone, or computer or other media device to receive more information from the school as to when and where to pick up your child, if needed.

 Come to the reunification site with an official ID and or send someone who is on the student’s emergency card to pick up the student with an ID when notified by the school.

 Leave the reunification site with your child(ren) safely to allow room for other parents to come.

-If you would like to have a representative from Sumter School District discuss school safety issues with your school group or civic organization, feel free to call and request and informational presentation or if you have any questions about these procedures, please call Kathy Morrison, Intervention Coordinator, at 803-469-6900, extension 524.
+If you would like to have a representative from Sumter School District discuss school safety issues with your school group or civic organization, feel free to call and request and informational presentation or if you have any questions about these procedures, please call Kelvin Williams, Intervention Coordinator, at 803-469-6900.

 During periods of unsafe weather conditions when it may be questionable to hold school, the school district has several options including closing school, opening schools one hour late, or opening schools two hours late.